 If you are playing a matched play game, or a game that uses a points limit, you can use the following lists to determine the total points cost of your army.
 Simply add together the points costs of all your models and the wargear they are equipped with to determine your army's total points value.
+Points values in red are in-line errata, correct as of Chapter Approved 2018.

 UNITS

-UNIT MODELS PER UNIT POINTS PER MODEL (Does not include wargear)
+UNIT MODELS Per unit POINTS PER MODEL (Does not include wargear)

 Death Jester 1 45

 Shadowseer 1 125

 Skyweavers 2-6 30

 Solitaire 1 84

 Starweaver 1 79

 Troupe 5-12 13

 Troupe Master 1 70

 Voidweaver 1 68

 Webway Gate 1 120